mukhammad-akilov/mukhammad-akilov/README.md

 ## Tell me a little about yourself

 Well hi.
-I'm Mukhammad Akilov, a  front end develope based in Dushanbe (Tajikistan).
+I'm Mukhammad Akilov, a Front-End Develope based in Dushanbe (Tajikistan).
 Currentyly I work in Humo bank as a frontend developer.
 Previously I worked in Evolet Healthcare and MegaFon Tajikistan as a Full-Stack Developer.
 I build a variety of things for a variety of people using fancy tools, frameworks, platforms and libraries including:

  - React (Hooks/Redux/Contenct APi)
  - JavaScript (ES6+)